Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-personal-anecdotes.md

 There are several "villages" on the camp site, and we joined [Milliways](https://wiki.milliways.info/index.php?title=Main_Page).
 The village provides a community tent, food and drinks.
 Villages are assigned to an area, and I set up my tent in this area.

 I am not sure about the social economics around Milliways.
 Some guy was trying to get me to buy a coin for €25, more or less in exchange for the food and drinks.
 My company paid for a grocery run, so that we also contributed something to the village.
-I checked with a colleague of mine that we weren't freeloading, and apparently we weren't.
+I checked with a colleague that we weren't freeloading, and apparently we weren't.
 But I am still not quite sure how it works.

 I brought a tent, some clothes, a hammock, and a chair.
 My back and I were happy I brought the chair.